Classifier Surrogates: Sharing AI-based Searches with the World: Detector Smearing Distribution

 \section{Detector Smearing Distribution}

-Due to the stochasticity of the detector simulation, jets with the same high-level observables can differ a lot on detector level.
-These jets will thus result in different ParT outputs defining the posterior distribution per set of high-level observables
+Due to the stochasticity of the detector simulation, jets with the same high-level observables can differ a lot on detector-level.
+Similarly, jets simulated for identical truth- or parton-level events, would vary significantly.
+These jets will thus result in different ParT outputs defining the likelihood per set of high-level observables

-Based on its physical origin, we will refer to this distribution as the Detector Smearing Distribution.
+Based on its physical origin, we will also refer to this distribution as the Detector Smearing Distribution.

 We can generate a first approximation of this distribution by generating a histogram of the ParT output for the closest points in $p_T$, $E_\mathrm{jet}$ and $n_\mathrm{const}$.
-In Figure \ref{fig:detector_smearing} we show this histogram for the $1000$ nearest jet events in the training sample for two arbitrary jet events in the bulk of the transverse momentum distribution at $p_t \approx 530 \mathrm{GeV}$.
+In Figure \ref{fig:detector_smearing} we show this histogram for the $1000$ nearest jet events in the training sample for two arbitrary jet events in the bulk of the transverse momentum distribution at $p_t \approx 530 \, \mathrm{GeV}$.
 The imperfect ParT classification introduces an output distribution with tails for events indistinguishable from the high-level features.
-These tails will eventually be modelled by the generative architecture introduced in Section \ref{sec:arch}.
+Employing a generative architecture as introduced in Section~\ref{sec:arch}, allows us to infer this distribution from the high-level observables.